ADVRHumanoids/realsense_gazebo_plugin/README.md

 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.

 ## Note

+**WIP: changing for gazebo harmonic support.
+I will let you know when the its complete.**
 This branch is aimed for ROS2, if you are ROS1 user you can see the other branches(e.g melodic)

 ## Acknowledgement

 This is a continuation of work done by [SyrianSpock](https://github.com/SyrianSpock) for a Gazebo ROS plugin with RS200 camera.